twardoch/Smyck-Color-Scheme/README.md

 click the little gearwheel-icon.
 Then click on "Import" and navigate to the Smyck.sss file you just downloaded!

+To get the best results, I additionally recommend setting your Font-size to "Menlo, Bold, 13".
+To do that, just go to the "Editor"-Tab in the preferences menu and change the "Editor Font".

 Enjoy!

 ## Screenshots